shanraisshan/Notes/Abbreviation/README.md

 General|Defination
 :-:|:-:
-Agnostic|having the belief that it is not possible to know whether god exists Elapsed|(of time) pass or go by
+Agnostic|having the belief that it is not possible to know whether god exists Canonical|[lawful] accepted as being accurate and authoritative Elapsed|(of time) pass or go by
-Enqueue|[wait in line] add (an item of data awaiting processing) to a queue of such items Interoperable|[backward-compatible] (of computer systems) able to exchange and make use of information Prejudice|[تعصب, bias] preconceived opinion that is not based on reason or actual experience Verbose|[لفظی, wordy] expressed in more words than are needed
+Enqueue|[wait in line] add (an item of data awaiting processing) to a queue of such items Interoperable|[backward-compatible] (of computer systems) able to exchange and make use of information Orthodox|[traditional] of the ordinary or usual type; normal Prejudice|[تعصب, bias] preconceived opinion that is not based on reason or actual experience Verbose|[لفظی, wordy] expressed in more words than are needed